ibm-cloud-docs/openshift/ts-ingress-vpc-router-zone.md

     ```
     {: pre}

     After running the `delete svc` command to delete the service, you might need to remove the finalizers to fully remove the service.
+Run the following command to delete the finalizers on the service:
+    ```sh
-Run the following command to delete the finalizers on the service. `oc get svc -n openshift-ingress router-default -o=json | jq '.metadata.finalizers = null' | kubectl apply -f -`
+    oc get svc -n openshift-ingress router-default -o=json | jq '.metadata.finalizers = null' | kubectl apply -f -
+    ```
-    {: note}
+    {: pre}

 3. Verify that the new VPC load balancer that exposes the Ingress controller has **Provision status** of `active` and an **Operating status** of `online`.
 Also, verify that the **Subnets** list now includes subnets for each zone of your cluster.
     ```sh